syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    * 2.0 - Selecting 2.0 ensures installation of 2.0 assemblies into the GAC and assemblies folder.
 In cases where only Visual Studio 2005 SDK is installed, the 2.0 assemblies have to be deployed.
    * All – Selecting All ensures installation of all frameworks, or the frameworks installed in the machine, and assemblies into the GAC and assemblies folder.

-   > Note: By default 2.0 is enabled in a system where Visual Studio 2008 SDK is installed.
+   N> By default 2.0 is enabled in a system where Visual Studio 2008 SDK is installed.

 8. Click Perform Action.
 It starts processing.